-I am a Facebook member over 7 years now.
+I have been a Facebook member for over 7 years now.
 In 7 years, I have seen a financial evolution of the use of Facebook.
-Like you I have to pay for some of my personal posts to be sure all my friends can see it.
+Like you, I have to pay for some of my personal posts to be sure all my friends can see it.
 I have to pay to boost my articles and I have to pay to promote Women Love Tech’s page.
 Now Facebook announced the $3 membership to keep and use your account.

 Will You Pay $3 Per Month To Keep Your Facebook Profile?

 Will Facebook start charging you to access the world’s most popular social network?

 But that isn’t stopping thousands of Facebook addicts from feverishly sharing a link to what they believe is a news report claiming that from November 1st you’ll be paying $2.99 every month.

 If you click through on the link you will be taken to a satirical news website, not a legitimate news outlet, which has a phoney news report claiming that Facebook will soon be charging its billion users for access.